 Tips & Tricks

-- Although no equipment provides petrification resistance, characters with high experience levels have a better chance of resisting petrification, and the clouds will not affect you unless you end your turn standing in one (if you get hit, just step out of the clouds as quickly as possible).
+- Although no equipment provides petrification resistance, characters with high experience levels have a better chance of resisting petrification, and the clouds will not affect you unless you end your turn standing in one (if you get hit, just step out of the clouds as quickly as possible; blink if you have to).
 It's fairly easy to avoid being turned to stone, but this makes kiting more difficult and tedious.

-- Fighting them in open areas gives you more room to maneuver around their petrifying breath.
+- Fighting catoblepae in open areas gives you more room to maneuver around their petrifying breath.
 If you encounter one in a tunnel, consider luring it out into the open.

 - Calcifying dust will block line of sight like a scroll of fog.
 If you encounter a catoblepas along with a dangerous ranged monster, you might be able to use this to your advantage.

 - Remember that their breath attack does small amounts of impact damage when it hits you.
 The damage is largely negligible in most situations, but if you're low on health, few deaths are as frustrating as being downed by catoblepas breath during a hasty retreat.

 - If you are climbing a stairway and hit by the calcifying dust, be aware there's a chance you will arrive on the next floor fully petrified.